 2015, Canon FS200, democratization of film, film, filmmaking, filmmaking technology, iphone, iPhone filmmaking, iPhonography, miniDV, miniDVD, mobile phone, movies, Obscure Studios, short film, smartphone, technology, The Closet

-In the time before YouTube, once you had finished your film — provided that you hadn’t lost footage to the magnetic tape gods — you had to connect to a tape deck to transfer your finished film to a format that could be easily shared, like VHS or DVD.
+In the time before YouTube, once you had finished your film — provided that you hadn’t lost footage to the magnetic tape gods — you had to connect to a tape deck to transfer your finished film to another format that could be easily shared.
 Somewhere in a box, there’s a stack of old VHS tapes with handwritten labels documenting my early filmmaking efforts.

 I bought my first digital camcorder when I was 18.
 It was a hot rod red Canon FS200.
 It fit in the palm of one hand and recorded video in 720p to an SD card.
 To me, it was magic — like the leap forward from horse and buggy to the automobile.
 Suddenly, my media was reusable and my footage could be easily edited and shared from a computer.
 It was revolutionary.
 It fundamentally changed the way I made movies and allowed for my film studio, Obscure Studios, to really take off in my early college years.